swaraj-96/swaraj-96/README.md

 - 🌱 I’m currently learning **React.js**

-- 👨‍💻 All of my projects are available at [https://swaraj-96.github.io/SwarajLive.github.io/](https://swaraj-96.github.io/SwarajLive.github.io/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://swaraj-pradhan.vercel.app/)

 - 💬 Ask me about **frontend development**